Death Valley route buried in floods closed for another week - KESQ

 Some of the debris collected will be used to fill in eroded road shoulders, Caltrans said.

-Death Valley National Park, located near the California-Nevada state line, has over 1,000 miles (1,609 kilometers) of roadway across 3.4 million acres (1.3 million hectares).
+The park near near the California-Nevada state line has over 1,000 miles (1,609 kilometers) of roadway across 3.4 million acres (1.3 million hectares).

 The record-breaking rains last Friday dumped 1.46 inches (3.71 centimeters) of rain at the Furnace Creek area.
 That’s about 75% of what the area typically gets in a year, and it is more than has ever been recorded for the entire month of August.